 Access to a wider pool of talent

 When working exclusively from the office, you are limiting yourself to the local workforce – which isn’t a problem if your company is based in a well-known business hub, but could be a challenge if it’s based in a small city.
 By hiring a remote team, possibilities are endless.
 You can hire people from anywhere in the country or even the world.
-One team member can work from the UK, another one from India.
+One team member can work remotely from the UK, another one from India.
 You can hire employees that meet the job description to the letter, which ultimately translates to shorter training times and higher quality services.

 Lower business expenses